 To capture the heterogeneous effect of the UI system across workers, we start by describing in Table 5 the implications of implementing the optimal policy relative to the benchmark.
-The existence of a cap on benefits implies variation of the effective replacement rates across typeproductivity pairs.
+The existence of a cap on benefits implies variation of the effective replacement rates across type-productivity pairs.
 At the benchmark economy (Column 1) replacement rates vary between 12% for the highest income individuals, and up to 40% for workers who earn lower incomes.
-The optimal policy (Column 2) involves a higher replacement rate and a lower cap, thus generating more dispersion in effective replacement rates: from 5% to 79%.
-Importantly, the larger dispersion is along two dimensions.
-First, we observe that the effective replacement rate is higher for lower skill types, both on average and conditional on individual productivity.
-Second, within types, the effective replacement rates decline substantially for workers who earn more due to higher productivity.
+The optimal policy (Column 2) involves a higher replacement rates and a lower cap, thus generating more dispersion in effective replacement rates: from 5% to 79%.
+Importantly, the larger dispersion is along two